Will My Employer Have To Pay For My Injury Compensation Claim?

-There are however some very limited cases in Queensland where an employer is what we call a “self-insurer“. e.g. Wesfarmers (who own Target Australia & Coles etc).
+In some very limited cases in Queensland where an employer is what we call a “self-insurer“. e.g. Wesfarmers (who own Target Australia & Coles etc).

 This is where an employer has established its own workers’ compensation scheme and meets any payments to injured workers they are obligated to pay under the Workers’ Compensation & Rehabilitation Act 2003, itself.